INsig2/Memory-forenscis/README.md

 The process was created under INsig2 class Advanced RAM forensics.
 The steps below don't include every possible step, and does not provide the files need, but will hopefully help investigators create the proper profile.
 Specific knowledge on Python will be required!

-If you are interested in the full tutorial and class that goes deeper into the RAM forenscis, please see our site for more info www.insig2.com
+If you are interested in the full tutorial and class that goes deeper into the RAM forensics, please see our site for more info www.insig2.com

 The process is as follows and consists of several steps and will need several things: